-My partner and I are lay ordained members of Thich Nhat Hanh’s fourfold community and lead a sangha which is a realization of a way of practicing.
-We are also an Upaya Sitting Group, under the guidance of Roshi Joan Halifax, Abbot of Upaya Zen Center in Santa Fe NM.
-I’ve been studying in the Buddhist Chaplaincy program and volunteered for a while as the Buddhist Spiritual Coordinator in a major hospital.
+My partner and I are lay ordained members of Thich Nhat Hanh’s fourfold community and used to lead a sangha which is a realization of a way of practicing.
+We were also an Upaya Sitting Group, under the guidance of Roshi Joan Halifax, Abbot of Upaya Zen Center in Santa Fe NM.
+I completed the Buddhist Chaplaincy program and volunteered for a while as the Buddhist Spiritual Coordinator in a major hospital.

 Another among my meditative practices is a ragged dance with the Japanese brush, shodo.
 My very Japanese teacher used to cringe at my efforts and plead, “Pray with the brush, pray!”
 It took me a while to realize she was saying, “Play with the brush, play!”
 By then it was too late.
 I had fallen into a fundamentalism about grinding black ink and collecting exotic brushes.
 Some of my brushwork (cropped smartly) will occasionally be flung into the posts here – as will some photoartography.

-Actuallly, shodo practice lead me to Upaya Zen Center on what I thought was a 5-day workshop with Kaz Tanahashi whose calligraphy retreat I had attended at Zen Mountain Monastery.
+Actually, shodo practice lead me to Upaya Zen Center on what I thought was a 5-day workshop with Kaz Tanahashi whose calligraphy retreat I had attended at Zen Mountain Monastery.
 It wasn’t a 5-day calligraphy workshop but a 5-day sesshin on Dogen.
-I had never been to a sesshin let alone one that required oryoki. i survived.
+I had never been to a sesshin let alone one that required oryoki.
+I survived.
 A lot of other things didn’t.